GrantBirki/ldap-api/README.md

 - `ttl`: is a time in seconds to cache results in memory by server, without quering LDAP for same result just queried

+Once you have configured caching, you will see the `Cache-Ttl` header in responses from the API.
+This header indicates how much longer in seconds the response will be cached for.

 ### Limit result sets

 - `limit_results`: numbers of entries to return when searching users or groups.
 If removed, limit is not set and all entries are returned or limited by server